 The same advice applies to UK-purchased DVD players - they should also work in France with no problems.

 Need help finding offers for watching English TV in France?Our Selectra advisors are here to guide you and advise you on which providers and plans will best suit your needs.
-Just give us a call at 09 77 55 72 27, or get a free callback.
+Just give us a call at 09 77 55 72 27, Monday to Friday, from 8 am to 9 pm and 9:30 am to 6:30 pm on Saturdays and on Sundays 9 am to 5 pm or get a free callback.

 Watching English Television in France

 Streaming is an increasingly popular option for watching English films and television series.
 You may need to use a Virtual Private Network (VPN) based in the US or the UK to be able to access the shows you want.

 Plenty of websites offer this service for free; simply search something along the lines of "free US/UK VPN" to find one.
 As of 2018, the Hola plugin was a popular option, especially as it offered several VPN options (UK, US, and more).
 Tunnelbear is another option (required payment) that is reported to work well on smartphones and tablets.

 You can also purchase many television shows/access to certain television channels through iTunes.

 Examples of English-language Bouquets